jesuslencina/estamprinta/README.md

 - **React Router DOM** - Handy for handling the display of each section, and managing the navigation's route
 - **Firebase's Firestore** - This is where the stamps' data is stored, and where the app accesses it

+### HOW TO SET IT UP

+If you just want to view the project in action, you can visit the [deployed version](https://estamprinta.netlify.app/)

+If you want to test localy, follow these steps:

+- Clone this repository
+- Using your terminal, navigate to the repo's directory
+- Run the following command: **npm i**
+- After it's finished, run the following command: **npm start**
+- The project should now be running on your browser.
 #### Extra pro-coder challenges implemented:
 - Persistent Cart in localstorage
+- Order view
--
+- Stock check

-*This file was last updated the 8th of February 2021*
+*This file was last updated the 15th of February 2021*